fabiomattei/uddocs/_docs/transaction.md

 # Transactions with dependent parameters

-Sometimes we have two queries in one transaction.
-It is easy to implement that as the transaction array can host more than one query.
-Sometimes we need to create references between different queries, for example when we are storing an id.
+Sometimes we have two SQL statments in one transaction.
+It is easy to implement that as the transaction array can host more than one SQL statment.
+If we need to create references between different SQL statments, for example when we are storing an id coming from a previous statment.
 In the following esample we are insertin a book in a database and an author having a FK key to the book entity.
 As you can see the label of the first SQL statment is used for reference in the second SQL statment.

 {% highlight json %}
 {